VictoriaMetrics/VictoriaMetrics/docs/vmbackupmanager.md

      VictoriaMetrics create snapshot url.
 When this is given a snapshot will automatically be created during backup.Example: http://victoriametrics:8428/snapshot/create
   -snapshot.deleteURL string
      VictoriaMetrics delete snapshot url.
 Optional.
 Will be generated from snapshot.createURL if not provided.
 All created snaphosts will be automatically deleted.Example: http://victoriametrics:8428/snapshot/delete
-  -storageDataPath string
+  -snapshot.tlsInsecureSkipVerify
+     Optional Whether to skip tls verification when connecting to -snapshotCreateURL -snapshot.tlsCertFile
+     Optional path to client-side TLS certificate file to use when connecting to -snapshotCreateURL -snapshot.tlsKeyFile
+     Optional path to client-side TLS certificate key to use when connecting to -snapshotCreateURL -snapshot.tlsCAFile
+     Optional path to client-side TLS CA file to use when connecting to -snapshotCreateURL -snapshot.tlsServerName
+     Optional path to client-side TLS tlsServerName to use when connecting to -snapshotCreateURL -storageDataPath string
      Path to VictoriaMetrics data.
 Must match -storageDataPath from VictoriaMetrics or vmstorage (default "victoria-metrics-data")
   -tls